HomeCo-parenting styles and strategiesChildrenCo-parenting styles and strategies

 Use co-parenting apps to track schedules, and agreements.
 This holds the counter parent accountable, and provides proof if you need to go to court.

-A co-parenting app is software tool designed to help separated or divorced parents in managing their parenting responsibilities efficiently.
+There are various parenting and co-parenting apps and software tools designed to help separated or divorced parents in managing their parenting responsibilities efficiently.
 These apps can be used on your computer or mobile phone, and provide a neutral platform for communication and organisation through a calendar that everyone involved has access to.
 The aim of the app is to reduce conflict and ensure child-focused discussions.

 Popular apps include Our Family Wizard, AppClose, Cozi , Talking Parents and 2Houses.
 Each app offers various features and pricing to suit your particular needs.